How Dry Air Affects Your Health

 Low humidity can make you feel cold at normal temperatures leading you to turn up the thermostat.
 Moist air makes your home warmer allowing you lower heating bills.
 According to the Environmental Protection Agency, for every degree lower, you can save four percent off your heating bill.

-PDM Plumbing, Heating & Cooling advises customers to control humidity levels, particularly during winter months.
+PDM Plumbing, Heating & Cooling Since 1885 has experience in controlling humidity levels, particularly during winter months.

 When HVAC systems draw cold outdoor air into buildings and heats it, this process reduces the air’s relative humidity.
-Installing Aprilaire and Honeywell humidifiers controls indoor relative humidity for a healthier, energy efficient and comfortable lifestyle.
+Installing Aprilaire or Honeywell humidifiers controls indoor relative humidity for a healthier, energy efficient and comfortable home.

-“We’ve built our business and reputation over the past 136 years by giving our commercial, residential, government clients superior service and the latest technologies for added comfort,” according to Jake Mahalik, PDM VP.
-“After installing a furnace humidifier in Joliet area, you will experience the difference humidified air makes on your health and on how comfortable their indoor environment suddenly feels.”
+“We’ve built our business and reputation over the past 137 years by giving our commercial, residential clients superior service and the latest technologies for added comfort,” according to Jake Mahalik, PDM VP.
+“After installing a furnace humidifier in the Joliet area, you will feel the difference that humidified air makes on your health and on how comfortable your indoors suddenly feels.”